bonham/gpx_track_neighborhood/README.md

 * Download the project from github
 * Install dependencies from below
+* Put all your gpx tracks in a directory
 Run all python commands below.
 Use --help to learn what arguments to provide
 * Run <strong>0-simplify-tracks.py</strong>.
 This will use gpsbabel to reduce gpx tracks.
 * Run <strong>1-gpx2postgis.py</strong> <source_dir> <target_dbname> to import gpx tracks to database.
 The database will be created or overwritten.